Nepenthes khasiana

+Distribution

 The species has a very localised distribution and is rare in the wild.
 But with new advancement in agro-technology and tissue culture, it is now being cultivated in campus of Nagaland University, Nagaland.
 These Pitcher Plants which are endemic to Meghalaya can be seen widely as decorative plants outside many houses of Nagaland.

 Isolated populations are known to occur in the Jarain area of the Jaintia Hills, the Baghmara area of the Garo Hills, adjacent to the Khasi Hills region of Meghalaya, in the Upper Kharthong area, of Dima Hasao district Assam and in some parts of Nagaland.Nevertheless, N. khasiana exhibits considerable genetic diversity.

 The Khasi people call the plant tiew-rakot, which means demon-flower or devouring-plant.
 The Jaintias call it kset phare, which is roughly translated as lidded fly net.
-The Garo call the plant memang-koksi, which literally means the basket of the devil and the Biate tribe of Assam call the plant Jug-Par which means Jug-flower or Loisul Kola which literally means Pitcher-plant.Nepenthes khasiana is a protected species, classified as endangered, and is listed under CITES Appendix I meaning commercial international trade is prohibited.
+The Garo call the plant memang-koksi, which literally means the basket of the devil and the Biate tribe of Assam call the plant Jug-Par which means Jug-flower or Loisul Kola which literally means Pitcher-plant.

+Conservation status

+Nepenthes khasiana is a protected species, classified as endangered, and is listed under CITES Appendix I meaning commercial international trade is prohibited.
 Threats to wild populations include habitat destruction, acid mine drainage associated with coal mining, and collection for medicinal and ornamental uses.
 In 2010, the Rare Nepenthes Collection was established with the aim of conserving 4 of the most threatened Nepenthes species: N. aristolochioides, N. clipeata, N. khasiana, and N. rigidifolia.

+Etymology

 The specific epithet khasiana is spelled khasyana in some older texts.
 This spelling actually predates that under which the species was formally published in Joseph Dalton Hooker's 1873 monograph, "Nepenthaceae", as it appeared in an article by Maxwell T. Masters in the April 20, 1872 issue of The Gardeners' Chronicle and Agricultural Gazette (this article was itself based on the manuscript of Hooker's monograph).
 In the horticultural trade of the late 19th century, N. khasiana was often confused with N. distillatoria of Sri Lanka.